 Proposals will be assessed as part of a gathered field and in relation to the following criteria:

 - Quality and feasibility of project, as demonstrated by clearly articulated research aims, focus, and potential impact;

 - Quality of collaboration, as demonstrated by evidence of relevance of research to partner organisation’s priorities and objectives, and of commitment by partner to provide access to training, facilities and expertise that would not otherwise be available to the student.

 We cannot guarantee that a student will be appointed to every CDA project selected for advertisement, as success ultimately depends on the number and quality of studentship applications received for any one project, and on the total number of studentships that the DTP is able to award in any one year.
 CDA applications will be reviewed by the DTP's Studentship Selection Panels in a selection process that runs parallel to that for standard route studentships.

-CDAs will be advertised on our website from October onwards.
-Prospective students are enouraged to contact supervisors before submitting an application in order to discuss how they might shape their own research proposal from the outline CDA project advertised by the DTP.
+Prospective students are encouraged to contact supervisors before submitting an application in order to discuss how they might shape their own research proposal from the outline CDA project advertised by the DTP.
 Supervisors are asked to be available to answer enquiries from prospective students in the autumn.

 ||Review and selection of CDA proposals for advertisement

 Deadlines for student applications for CDAs